Designing Your Restaurant's Dining Room LayoutLast updated on 6/19/2019

 - Remember to leave a comfortable amount of space between the bar and tables — at least the width of your aisles

-4. Overall Experience
+4. Creating an Overall Experience